It is a chemotherapy drug used to treat breast cancer.

 Carboplatin can temporarily affect the number of healthy blood cells in the body.

-Not having enough white blood cells can increase your risk of getting an infection.
+Not having enough white blood cells can increase your infection risk.

 Contact your hospital immediately if:

-- You have a high temperature (more than 37.5 ° C) or low temperature (less than 36 ° C), or whatever your chemotherapy team has advised.
+- You have a high temperature (more than 37.5 ° C), low temperature (less than 36 ° C), or whatever your chemotherapy team has advised.

-- Suddenly you feel bad, even with a normal temperature.
+- Suddenly you feel bad, even with an average temperature.

-- You have any symptoms of infection, for example a sore throat, cough, need to urinate frequently, or feeling cold and / or constipated.
+- You have any symptoms of infection, for example, a sore throat, cough, need to urinate frequently, or feeling cold and constipated.

 Having too few red blood cells is called anemia.
-If you feel particularly tired, out of breath, or dizzy, tell your specialist team.
+Tell your specialist team if you feel exhausted, out of breath, or dizzy.
 A blood transfusion may be necessary during your treatment if the number of red blood cells drops significantly.

 Nausea and vomiting

-You may experience nausea and vomiting, although many people will not actually get sick.
+You may experience nausea and vomiting, although many people will not get sick.